verybadcat/CSharpMath/README.md

 [ASP.NET](wiki/@GettingStarted~ASP.md)
 [Ooui.Wasm](wiki/@GettingStarted~Ooui.md)-->

+# Platform support

-Ironically enough, the first front end was iOS (CSharpMath.Ios), which was added in v0.0.
+iOS (CSharpMath.Ios) was ironically the first front end, which was added in v0.0.

-As development continued, in v0.1, Xamarin.Forms (CSharpMath.Forms) support via SkiaSharp (CSharpMath.SkiaSharp) was added.
+Xamarin.Forms (CSharpMath.Forms) support via SkiaSharp (CSharpMath.SkiaSharp) was added in v0.1 as development continued.

-In v0.4, Avalonia (CSharpMath.Avalonia) support was also added.
+Avalonia (CSharpMath.Avalonia) support was also added in v0.4.

 # Usage and Examples